 Both are designed to provide financial protection, but they serve very different purposes and have distinct features.

 Which may be right for you?
-Possibly both.
+Possibly both

 • Annuities are most appropriate for retirees (or those planning for retirement) who want to ensure a stable source of income during their retirement years.
 Deferred annuities can also be a useful savings tool for younger, high-earning individuals looking for tax-deferred growth.

-• Annuities and life insurance serve different primary purposes, and many should consider purchasing both.
-For example, a young, high-earning individual may need a life insurance policy to protect their family; at the same time, if they've maximized contributions to their tax-deferred IRAs and/or 401(k) plans, they could purchase and make unlimited contributions to an annuity and receive similar tax-deferred growth advantages.
+For example, a young, high-earning individual may need a life insurance policy to protect their family; at the same time, if they've maximized contributions to their tax-deferred IRAs and/or 401(k) plans, they could purchase an annuity and receive similar tax-deferred growth advantages.
 Some retirees may choose to purchase an annuity to help provide steady income payments during retirement while also maintaining a life insurance policy to provide support for their loved ones or cover outstanding debts in the event of their death.
 In addition, people with complex estate planning needs may use both annuities and cash value life insurance to achieve specific goals, such as helping to mitigate estate taxes, passing on wealth, or providing for charitable donations.

-It's important to carefully assess your financial goals before purchasing annuities or life insurance.
-Speaking with a financial professional can help you determine the right financial product – or mix of financial products - to meet your individual needs and objectives.
+It's important to assess your financial goals carefully before purchasing annuities or life insurance.
+Speaking with a financial professional can help you determine the right financial product or mix of financial products to meet your individual needs and objectives.

 Guardian can help